Arch of Augustus (Susa): Description

-The frieze represents the sacrifice of the suovetaurilia, a sacrifice in which the victims were a pig (sus), a sheep (ovis) and a bull (taurus) with the animals intended for sacrifice of exceptional size, clearly much larger than the men leading them to sacrifice.
+The friezes represents the sacrifice of the suovetaurilia, a sacrifice in which the victims were a pig (sus), a sheep (ovis) and a bull (taurus) with the animals intended for sacrifice of exceptional size, clearly much larger than the men leading them to sacrifice.
 The scene has a great number of symbolic meanings, however it indicates above all that the sacrifice is the focus.
 The man performing the sacrifice is perhaps to be identified with Cottius.
 On the western side some representatives of the Cottian communities mentioned in the inscription are depicted.
 On the southern side a second sacrifice, officiated by Cottius, is depicted.
-On the eastern side the scene has been completely destroyed by the ravages of time.
+On the eastern side the scene has been completely destroyed, with only two people walking discernable in the northern corner.
+Due to this, any interpretations are not possible.